Data Augmentation for Seizure Prediction with Generative Diffusion Model: Methodology

 \subsection{Postprocessing}

-To reduce false alarms, we use the k-of-n method proposed in \cite{truong2018convolutional}, in which an alarm is set only if at least k predictions among the last n predictions were positive.
-Experiments showed that $k$ = 8 and $n$ = 10 are good choices for efficient prediction.
-In addition, the refractory period is set to 30 mins in this study to prevent continuous alarm for a short time.
+To reduce false alarms, we use the $k$-of-$n$ method proposed in \cite{truong2018convolutional}.
+The alarm will be triggered only if at least $k$ out of the last $n$ predictions are judged as preictal.
+We set $k$ to 8 and $n$ to 10 in our experiments.
+In addition, a refractory period of 30 minutes is implemented to avoid frequent alarms in the short term.